tshi13/Do-It/doc/srs/srs_it5.md

 ## Proposed Solution:
 Through the betting system in DoIt, users need a certain amount of DoIt coins to play the game.
 Users can set private tasks for themselves or set tasks for everyone in a group.
 For group tasks, other people will keep track of them by verifying their progress in the group chat with texts and pictures.
 The user who fails to do their tasks will lose coins and the rest of the users will spilt the coins evenly.
 Successful users will be able to help friends gain better habits, get tasks done, earn more coins along the way, and have the opportunity to upload content to the general public.

-Two types of coins exist: free coins and paid coins.
-Only the paid coins correspond to real money.
-The free coins exist in order to allow groups to complete tasks even if they choose not to use real money.
+Currently, only one type of coin exists in our applicatoin: free coins.
+The free coins allow groups to complete tasks instead of using real money.
+In the future, if we were to continue development on this app, we may choose to implement paid coins in some way to motivate users.

 In addition to group tasks, individual tasks also exist, for users to complete their own goals outside of groups.

 Also, users can search for groups by name and invite code, meaning groups are easy to find and access.

-This solution allows users to complete tasks under the supervision of others (and face possible consequences) while enjoying the fun of gaining community recognition and rewards when friends fail to do tasks.
+This solution allows users to complete tasks under the supervision of others (and face possible consequences, thus motivating users) while enjoying the fun of gaining community recognition and rewards when completing tasks.

 ## Functional Requirements: